 An ongoing and routinely disturbing internal thrum drives Ament's image making.
 He gives voice to a planet we have forgotten how to care for.
 Seeking some form of redemption, he delivers ever deeper into the emotional crafting of a fine photographic print, yet, creating simple images of land, water and sky seems like such small potatoes compared to what really needs to be done.

-Raven Run Nature Sanctuary in southern Fayette County, Kentucky, provided early and lasting influence on my photography.
+About the Artist Raven Run Nature Sanctuary in southern Fayette County, Kentucky, provided early and lasting influence on my photography.
 In contrast to a nagging desire to “get out of here”, Raven Run was a place that cooled me out, slowed me down, and caused me to get down on my knees.

 Not to pray, but to look at the tiny things growing out of the dirt.
 My citified disconnect from the natural world was somehow rendered irrelevant as I studied wildflowers through the macro lens on those wooded, mid-April trails.
 This large, round Earth became something to behold, something to cherish.
 A lot of belly flop photographs were made in those days.